covidschoolscanadaORG/covidschoolscanada/nightly-build/README.md

-# Canada COVID-19 school tracker
+# Code for Canada COVID-19 school tracker
-Processing map data from the Masks4Canada [Canada COVID-19 school tracker](https://tinyurl.com/covidschoolsCA-map)
+This is the code processing map data from the Canada COVID-19 school tracker.

 Visit the tracker: